IRL2/nanover-docs/source/concepts/applications.rst

 pre-calculated.

-This application defines a set of fields that describe the semantics of molecular systems within the ``FrameData``.
+This application defines a set of fields that describe the semantics of molecular systems within the :py:class:`FrameData <nanover.trajectory.frame_data.FrameData>`.
 It also defines a set of optional commands that a server can implement to give the clients some control over how the frames are streamed.
 Finally, it defines several methods to communicate with the multiplayer application in order to share where to display the molecular system relative to the users and define how to render the molecules.

 ----

+.. _frame-description:

 Frames
 ######